openalloc/openalloc.github.io/Content/index.md

 ## Requirements

-_FlowAllocator_ and _FlowWorth_ require macOS Big Sur (11.0) or later, running on Intel or Apple Silicon.
+_FlowAllocator_ and _FlowWorth_ require macOS Monterey (12.0) or later, running on Intel or Apple Silicon.